SUI-Components/sui/packages/sui-react-router/README.md

 If all three parameters are `undefined`, this means that there was no route found matching the given location.

-## Next features
-- [ ] Upgrade to History v6: In order to improve bundle size and avoid naming collisions with React hooks.

 ### `withRouter(Component, displayName)`
 A HoC (higher-order component) that wraps another component to enhance its props with router props.